 The Plan Commission shall prepare, oversee and coordinate the creation and administration of a comprehensive plan as defined in § 66.1001, Wis.
 Stats.
 The comprehensive plan shall contain the elements, follow the procedures and meet the time-lines established in §§ 62.23 and 66.1001, Wis.
 Stats.
 The Plan Commission shall ensure that the creation, update, or amendment of the comprehensive plan affords adequate public participation and discussion at every stage of plan preparation, and that such procedures have been reduced to writing and adopted by the Town Board in compliance with § 66.1001(4)(a), Wis.
 Stats.
-If the Plan Commission recommends adoption or amendment of a comprehensive plan, the Plan Commission shall do so by resolution and referral of same to the Town Board.
+If the Plan Commission shall do so by resolution and referral of same to the Town Board.
 To be effective, final adoption must be by the Town Board by ordinance in accordance with the procedures set forth in § 66.1001(4)(b), Wis.
 Stats. and s.
 TCG § 15.01(7).